bayneri/adapt/README.md

 # adapt
 apiDoc as personal website template.

-## what is adapt
+## What is adapt?

 This project is based on [apiDoc](http://apidocjs.com/)'s official template.

 It all started with the idea of developing [my personal website](http://halil.cetiner.me) as API documentation.
 This repo contains a html generator and sample json of user data.
 And of course the result of the given json.

-This is neither well written nor well documented project.
+This is neither a well written nor well documented project.
 I'll be working on developing it as much as possible but contributors are welcomed too.

-## how to use?
+## How to use?
 You need `node` in order to build the project.
 If it's not installed, install node from [here](https://nodejs.org/en/download/).

 1. Fill the `data.json` file with your info and customize endpoints as you want, here is the sample json with my info: